“An amphibolic pathway is a biochemical pathway that includes both anabolic and catabolic processes.”

-In 1961, B. Davis was credited with coining the word amphibolic pathway.
-Any biochemical pathway which involves both metabolic processes i.e. catabolism and anabolism are known as an amphibolic pathway.
+In 1961, B. Davis coined the term amphibolic pathway.
+A biochemical pathway, which involves both catabolism and anabolism is known as an amphibolic pathway.
 The amphibolic pathway can be best explained by Krebs’ cycle.

 Respiration is the breakdown of the complex compounds into simple ones to produce energy molecule, ATP.
 Hence the process is called catabolic process and the pathway is termed as a catabolic pathway.
 Actually, respiration is the result of both making and breaking.
 When energy is required, proteins or fatty acids are broken down to form acetyl-CoA and further processes of respiration occur.
 This is catabolism.
-When the body requires fatty acids or proteins, respiratory pathway stops and the same acetyl-CoA is utilized and fatty acids are manufactured via respiration.
+When the body requires fatty acids or proteins, respiratory pathway stops and the same acetyl-CoA is utilized and fatty acids are manufactured.
 This process of synthesis is termed as anabolism.
 Thus we can say respiration is the sum process of catabolism and anabolism.
-Hence, the respiratory pathway is known as an amphibolic pathway.
+Products of the Krebs cycle and glycolysis act as a precursor for the synthesis of fats, proteins, etc. Hence, the respiratory pathway is known as an amphibolic pathway.

-To know more about the amphibolic and respiratory pathways, visit Byju’s.
+To know more about the amphibolic pathways, visit BYJU’S website.

 What is an amphibolic pathway?

 An amphibolic pathway is the one that involves both catabolic and anabolic processes.

 Glycolysis provides ATP and chemical intermediates to form biomolecules, hence it is an amphibolic pathway.